oglimmer/cyc/README.md

 (B) HOW TO INSTALL & DEPLOY VIA VAGRANT/ANSIBLE
 -----------------------------------------------

-1.) install Vagrant and Ansible (and of course java,maven,npm for the build)
+1.) install Vagrant, VirtualBox and Ansible (and of course java,maven,npm for the build)

-2.) execute install.sh -r [single-vm|multi-vm] site
+2.) execute "VAGRANT=UP install.sh -r [single-vm|multi-vm] site"

 3.) browse http://192.168.66.2 for single-vm or http://192.168.66.3 for multi-vm